Rhizome-Conifer/conifer-user-guide/autopilot.md

 - SlideShare
 - Facebook timeline

-The list of behaviors available is maintained as part of [Webrecorder’s Behaviors GitHub repository](https://github.com/webrecorder/behaviors).

-We are working on custom developer documentation, available at the [Behaviors Wiki](https://github.com/webrecorder/behaviors/wiki).
+For more detailed information on the behavior system, currently available behaviors and how they're created, please see our new [Webrecorder Behaviors Developer Docs](https://webrecorder.github.io/behaviors).

 Have a request for a custom behavior?
-Please open an issue on the behaviors repository Or email us at support@webrecorder.io
+Please open an issue on the [webrecorder/behaviors](https://github.com/webrecorder/behaviors) repository.

+Or email us at support@webrecorder.io